-Upper-level Undergraduate Certificates (ULC) may be an appropriate credential to support the non-traditional student en route to the bachelor's degree, particularly those students who stop/drop out as Juniors with 'some college, but no degree.'
+Upper-level Undergraduate Certificates (ULC) may also provide a pathway to support the non-traditional student en route to the bachelor's degree, particularly those students who stop/drop out as Juniors with 'some college, but no degree.'
 The Board of Regents is studying the feasibility of developing a General Studies ULC to recognize those that have accomplished at least 90 hours of college-level work, including a General Education Core plus a concentration of coursework in a general topical area.
 The certificate would be designed as an interim credential for students who have to stop out; it could not be pursued by entering students.
 Alternatively, a ULC could be in a specific content area in which the student completes a number of upper-level courses in a major.
 Nationally, several states and institutions have developed and successfully implemented the latter form of undergraduate certificates to acknowledge students who demonstrate competency in a subject area.

 While Louisiana has successfully implemented 'stackable' credentials with multiple exit points en route to an associate degree, students at a university have minimal options for interim credentials if they do not complete the full bachelor's degree.
 Implementation of an upper-level undergraduate certificate in Louisiana may help recognize the upper level of academic achievement for students who specialize in a particular area or who, due to employment or life circumstances, are unable to complete graduation requirements without a break in education.
-This upper-level certificate will not be launched without input from business and industry advisors who can predict whether the credential would present value in workforce, while Regents continue to gauge the interest and potential value of the concept.
+Even if the Board of Regents and management board find the upper-level certificate feasible, campuses should not launch without input from business and industry advisors who can predict whether the credential would present value in workforce, while Regents continues to gauge the interest and potential value of the concept.

-It is time to find ways to adopt and incorporate CBE models as an alternative path to the postsecondary credential.
-Such programs establish clear expectations for what graduates must know and be able to do, and they are designed to recognize the competencies and experience a student brings to the table.
-The emphasis on learning acquired rather than seat time is particularly important for adult and nontraditional learners who bring learning from their work and life experiences to postsecondary education.
-Competency-based models allow students to build on what they already know to obtain a postsecondary credential that aligns with the 21st Century workforce needs.
+It is time to develop and implement innovative models that provide students with alternative pathways to the postsecondary credential.
+Such models are designed to recognize competencies acquired through experiences, allowing students to build on what they already know to obtain a postsecondary credential that aligns with the 21st Century workforce needs.

-5.10 The Board of Regents will work with the management boards and postsecondary institutions to study the feasibility of incorporating more competency-based education into degree program pathways, particularly for students who have military or other work experience: findings of the study should lead to proposals for such programs.
+5.9 The Board of Regents will work with the management boards and postsecondary institutions to study the feasibility of developing alternative pathways - competency-based education programs and the upper-level undergraduate certificate - for students who have military or other work experience: findings of the study should lead to proposals for such programs.